msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

     > "You project a horrifying basilisk, a visual data-pattern that is incredibly harmful to NHPs and electronic systems, and hard to look at even for humans.
 For the rest of the scene, hostile characters must succeed on a Systems save before attacking you or any allied characters within Range 3.
 On a failure, they don’t lose the attack, but they must select a different target for the attack.
 The target cannot be you or any allied character within Range 3 of you.
 If the attack was an area of effect, the attacker must position it such that it no longer targets you or any of your allies within Range 3.
 If no valid targets exist, the attack and action to use it are lost."
   * This effect prevents attacks against the Gorgon's allies without aggressively Stunning the rest of the enemy forces.
 This is intended to make Gorgon more manageable in one-shot contexts where only one or two combats occur before a Full Repair.

+### HORUS Kobold

+#### Kobold Frame

+* Increase Repair cap from 2 to 4.
+* Change Mimic Carapace to activate at the end of the Kobold's turn.
+  * It's highly committal and anti-synergistic to camp next to an object without making attacks or forcing saves (something that all but 1 piece of Kobold's gear wants to do).
+This change brings the Kobold in line with Ranger Swallowtail and should make this Invisibility more than just a ribbon.

+#### Forge Clamps

+* Change the effect to:
+    > You sink the jaws of your clamp into an adjacent object or piece of terrain of Size 1 or larger.
+You become Immobilized but gain Immunity to non-teleport involuntary movement and Prone.
+This effect ends if you’re no longer adjacent to the original object or terrain or if you release the clamp as a protocol.
+  * Remove some jankiness that allowed Kobold to stay clamped even if it was carried away from its rock (or vice versa).
+Broaden the immunity to forced movement to anything that isn't a teleport.

+#### Seismic Ripper

+* The system's Line ignores line of sight.
+  * The effect is seismic, it goes through the ground, it shouldn't matter if the target is visible in my books.
+Maria's house rules think so too!
+* Move to Kobold 3.
+  * Seismic Ripper is strong enough to warrant being in Kobold 3 to make space for Purifying Code in Kobold 2.

+#### Purifying Code

+* Move to Kobold 2.
+  * Kobold has two interesting tech systems, but both are locked behind Kobold 3.
+In order to add more texture to the license (and make it lore-compliant — this system is what creates the Kobold!), I move it to Kobold 2.

 ### HORUS Lich

 #### Wandering Nightmare